 - San Miguel Concá, in Conca (reachable by bus);

 Useful things to know before visiting the Sierra Gorda Biosphere Reserve

-- If you rent a car, pick a 4-wheelers, most roads are dirt-roads;
+- If you rent a car, pick a 4-wheeler, most roads are dirt roads;

 - I would say it’s safe to hitchhike, I did it as a solo female traveler and it was fine.
 When you go to the attractions, there’s only this at the end of the road so people driving by are mostly families on vacations/weekends.

 - Even with a car, you’ll need to walk a bit to reach the points of interest, usually around 30 minutes.
 Pack good shoes.

 - The way places look can hugely change with the weather, for instance, the water will be muddy and not crystal clear if it has been raining a lot, or during the dry season, waterfalls can reduce to a trickle.

 - The weather is usually cold during the night or when it’s cloudy, and hot during the day.
 Pack a good jacket and a pair of pants, but also clothes for warm weather, without forgetting sunscreen (biodegradable so you don’t contaminate the water) and a hat or cap.

 - As most of the things to do in the Sierra Gorda are water activities, pack a GoPro or a waterproof case for your phone, water shoes, and a dry bag.

 If you have a car, you can fit everything into 4D/4N nights as follows: